Anatolijs Gorbunovs

 In the latter capacity he was effectively the acting head of state before the election of the Fifth Saeima in 1993.
 He continued to serve as the Speaker of the Saeima until 1995.

 Political career

 From 1974 to 1988, he held various positions in the Communist Party of Latvia, with his highest position being the Secretary of the Central Committee.
 Unlike many other Communist Party members in Latvia, Gorbunovs supported the Latvian independence movement.
 From 1988 to 1990 he was also Chairman of the Presidium of the Supreme Soviet.
-From 1989 through 1995, he was speaker of the Latvian parliament.
-During this period, Latvian independence was restored de facto in 1991.
-As speaker of the parliament, Gorbunovs was acting State President per the 1922 Constitution until 1993, when Guntis Ulmanis was elected president.
+In 1990, he presided over a session of the Supreme Soviet that declared the Soviet Union an occupying power, voided Latvia's accession to the Soviet Union, and began a transitional period to independence.
+Gorbunovs remained as chairman of the body, renamed the Supreme Council of Latvia, until 1993.
+When Latvian independence was restored de facto in 1991.
+As speaker of the parliament, Gorbunovs became State President per the 1922 Constitution until 1993, when Guntis Ulmanis was elected president.

-Gorbunovs joined the Latvian Way party in 1993 and remained Speaker of the Saeima until 1995 and a member of parliament until 2002.
+Gorbunovs joined the Latvian Way party in 1993 and was elected as Speaker of the Saeima, a post he held until 1995.
+He remained a member of parliament until 2002.
 Between 1995 and 2002, he served as Minister of Regional Development, Minister of Transportation and Deputy Prime Minister.